top of page

 STEP 5: On the Airtub

 Take these two valves and screw them tightly onto the Airtub, into the two holes (one on top and one on the bottom).
-Tighten them by hand only—do not use any tools.
-If your model has three holes, screw the valves into the top and bottom ones.
-The purpose of the middle hole will be explained later..
+Tighten them by hand on, do not use any tools.

 STEP 6: Pipe Connections

-Connect C to the bottom slot of the AirTub (on the valve).
+Connect C to the bottom slot of the AirTub (on the valve), use only your hand

 Connect D to the inlet of the chiller.